Giwan/mytoori-blog/src/posts/2018-11-11-ssr-with-react/index.md

 path: "/server-side-rendering-with-react"
 date: "2018-11-11"
 title: "Server side rendering with React and NodeJS"
-summary: "Web crawlwers can't parse JS which means that Single Page Applications need to render on the server if they want to be indexed by the search engines."
+summary: "Web crawlers can't parse JS which means that Single Page Applications need to render on the server if they want to be indexed by the search engines."
 image: ""
 author: "Giwan Persaud"
 ---